 Stretch marks themselves aren’t inherited.
 But if your parents have stretch marks, you’re more likely to develop them, too.

-The ELN gene, which determines elastin, was found to be most predictive of whether or not an individual would develop stretch marks.
+The ELN gene, which determines elastin, was of whether or not an individual would develop stretch marks.

 Stretch marks on the breasts are very common and often have benign causes.
 However, an underlying condition might be the reason for stretch marks.